poems4u/poems4u/content/poems/posts/Perpendicular.md

 Thereafter she was drowned: submerg-ed stick.

 It's such a shame that we will never know <br>
-Who said one night under the Palace roof: <br>
+Who said one night beneath the Palace roof: <br>
 "When Sun comes out, him rising from below, <br>
 His sister Lilith hides not her dark moon."